404src/exocore/_articles/ccna-summary.md

 - A site-to-site VPN is a VPN between two devices and is used to connect two sites together over the Internet.
 - A VPN 'tunnel' is created between the two devices by encapsulating the original IP packet with a VPN header and a new IP header.
     - When usuing IP sec, the original packet is encrypted before being encapsulated with the new header.
+- provides data confidentiality, data integrity, and origin authentication.
+- IPsec uses Encapsulating Security Protocol (ESP) to provide data confidentiality.
+ESP encrypts an entire IP packet and encapsulates it as the payload of a new IP packet.
+Because the entire IP packet is encrypted, the data payload and header information remain confidential.
+- In additon, IPsec uses Authentication Header (AH) to ensure the integrity of a packet and to authenticate the origin of a packet.
+AH does not authenticate the identity of an IPsec peer; instead, AH verifies only that the source address in the packet has not been modified during transit.

 Site-to-site VPNs: